-A new technical paper written by Wolfgang Lehmacher, Head of Supply Chain and Transport Industries, World Economic Forum, examines the suitability of blockchain and blockchain-based distributed ledger technology (DLT) to the port, harbour, and terminal industries.
+A new technical paper written by Wolfgang Lehmacher, Head of Supply Chain and Transport Industries, World Economic Forum, has examined the suitability of blockchain and blockchain-based distributed ledger technology (DLT) to the port, harbour, and terminal industries.

-The paper states that DLT has the potential to drastically change the world of asset transfer, asset movements and security of data movement.
+The paper has stated that DLT has the potential to drastically change the world of asset transfer, asset movements and security of data movement.

 Lehmacher states: “Testing of various DLT applications has already started – first in 2009 with the emergence of Bitcoin in the financial services industry, then subsequently in various other fields, including within the supply chain.